samwel-gachiri/farmers-portal-frontend/README.md

 [//]: # (# Academic Year: 2024/2025)

-# Agriconnect System
+# AgriBackup System
  A web-based application that Provides a platform for farmers to connect, with buyers, and make trade

 ## 📌 Overview
-Agriconnect System Frontend is a Vue.js-based application designed to provide an intuitive and seamless user experience for managing agricultural processes.
+AgriBackup System Frontend is a Vue.js-based application designed to provide an intuitive and seamless user experience for managing agricultural processes.
 This project follows best practices for maintainability, scalability, and performance.

 ## 🚀 Getting Started